varun-ms-s/advanced_openlane_workshop-documentation/README.md

 **DAY-2(Floor plan)**

-Width and height of core and die.
+Width and height of core and die\
-Netlist-Defines the connectivity of gates.
+Netlist-Defines the connectivity of gates\
-Utilization Faztor=Area occupied by netlist/Area of the core.
+Utilization Faztor=Area occupied by netlist/Area of the core\
-Aspect Ratio=height/width.
+Aspect Ratio=height/width\

-Next Step-Define locations of preplaced cells.
+Next Step-Define locations of preplaced cells\